KaifAhmad1/LLM-FineTuning-for-Sentiment-Classification/README.md

 ### Metrics Achieved after fine-tuning:
-- Fine-tuning significantly improved overall accuracy from `0.349 to 0.872.`
+- Fine-tuning significantly improved overall accuracy from `0.349 to 0.872.` accuracy boost is around `52.3%`
 - Accuracy for positive sentiments increased substantially from `0.073 to 0.970 `after fine-tuning.
 After fine-tuning, the Accuracy for neutral sentiments slightly decreased from `0.863 to 0.800`.
 - Accuracy for negative sentiments improved from `0.110 to 0.847` after fine-tuning.